hashicorp/packer-plugin-kubevirt/.web-docs/components/builder/iso/README.md

 - `boot_wait` (duration string | ex: "1h5m2s") - BootWait is the amount of time to wait before sending the boot command.
   This is useful if the VM takes some time to boot and be ready to accept keystrokes.

+- `installation_wait_timeout` (duration string | ex: "1h5m2s") - InstallationWaitTimeout is the amount of time to wait for the installation to be completed.

 - `ssh_local_port` (int) - SSHLocalPort is the local port to use to connect via SSH.